btcpayserver/woocommerce-plugin/src/readme.txt

 The self-hosted solution allows you not only to attach an unlimited number of stores and use the Lightning Network but also become the payment processor for others.

-If you previosly used BitPay's plugin, you can very easily migrate and use BTCPay.
+If you previously used BitPay's plugin, you can very easily migrate and use BTCPay.

 This plugin is a fork of https://github.com/bitpay/woocommerce-plugin which in turn is a fork of https://github.com/jaafit/bitpayWoocommerce.
 We have modified the plugin in order to support alternative bitpay compliant servers and enhance usability and functionality.
 This plugin should be able to run alongside the original bitpay plugin.